cabforum/servercert/docs/BR.md

 For example, the Persistent DCV TXT Record might look like:
 `_validation-persist.example.com IN TXT "authority.example; accounturi=https://authority.example/acct/123; persistUntil=1782424856"`

-CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
-To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e., Persistent DCV TXT Record) as the Primary Network Perspective.

-If the Persistent DCV TXT Record has a TTL less than the validation data reuse period (see [Section 4.2.1](#421-performing-identification-and-authentication-functions)), then the CA MUST consider the validation data reuse period to be equal to the TTL or 8 hours, whichever is greater.
+For the purposes of [Section 4.2.1](#421-performing-identification-and-authentication-functions), CAs MUST consider 10 days as the maximum validation data reuse period for validations completed using this method.

 The following table shows how the `persistUntil` parameter affects whether a DNS record can be used for validation at different points in time: